wiliamhw/discord-scraper/README.md

 # Discord Scraper
-Download all media from all chats in a channel using queue design pattern.
+Download all media from all chats in a channel using queue and multiple worker threads.

 To use:
 1. Copy `config.example.yaml` to `config.yaml`.